 Ideally, a fire pit is installed on a large, elevated area at least 8 metres away from a house or tree, utilising fireproof material.

-Brick fire pits can be built above or underneath the ground.
-The bricks act more like a fire ring in an overflowing brick fire pit, holding burning logs in place.
+Brick fire pits can be built above or underneath the ground (as an in-ground fire pit).
+The bricks act more like a fire pit ring in an overflowing brick fire pit, holding burning logs in place.
 Fire brick is safe to use in a fire pit above ground.
 Usually, these bricks are fired up to 1400o C and can endure the impact of fires, so it's a safe construction material to use.

 Build a large fire pit, and you'll always be able to host large groups, whether it's buddies, extended family, or the neighbours.
-Perhaps you'd just want to build a fire pit that's a total focal point, attracting focus by its scale.
+Perhaps you'd just want to build a fire pit that's a total focal point of a garden outdoor space, attracting focus by its scale.
 When you finally install a fire pit, go big, and your back garden will undoubtedly be the talk of the neighbourhood.
 Discover some tips on how to design a big fire pit.
 Let’s get started.

 DIY Fire Pit